Last updated on October 12th, 2023 at 12:06 pm

 Day 1: Ellie Schiller Homosassa Springs Wildlife State Park

-I parked at the main visitor center and started my visit with a leisurely pontoon boat ride down Pepper Creek to the Wildlife Park.
-Then I enjoyed a 1.4 mile walk on an elevated boardwalk through the wildlife park.
-It offered a great view of native wildlife, including two Florida panthers, bears, bobcats, deer, alligators, and a wide variety of wading birds, birds of prey, and songbirds.
-One of the best parts of the park was the volunteers.
-They were all so friendly and willing to share their knowledge of the animals and area.
+Don’t be afraid to ask questions as you go.
+One of the best parts of the park is the volunteers.
+They are all so friendly and willing to share their knowledge of the animals and area.
 The park also has a reptile house that provides close-up viewing of native snakes and other reptiles.
 I have to admit it made me a little nervous to venture off the beaten path on future hikes around the state!

 Day 2: Weeki Wachee Springs State Park

-While designated as a State Park, it was not what I was expecting.
+While designated as a State Park, it was not like most you’ll visit.
 Rather than nature trails, and picnic areas, the park offers a glimpse into the charms of old Florida’s heritage with an underwater amphitheater where the famous mermaids perform.
-The show varies, but during my visit they acted out the story of The Little Mermaid.
-The mermaids stay under water the entire time and use free-flowing air tubes for oxygen.
+The show varies, but during our visit, they acted out the story of The Little Mermaid.
+The mermaids stay underwater the entire time and use free-flowing air tubes for oxygen.

 Day 3: Pine Island Beach Park, Bayport Point, and Nature Coast Botanical Gardens

-After leaving the beach, I drove 4 miles over to Bayport Point.
-Located at the mouth of the Weeki Wachee River, Bayport was first settled in the 1850’s as a shipping point for cotton and food supplies.
+After leaving the beach, drive 4 miles to Bayport Point.
+Located at the mouth of the Weeki Wachee River, Bayport was first settled in the 1850s as a shipping point for cotton and food supplies.
 The town gained some notoriety during the Civil War when local blockade runners did very well in getting around the Union fleets that were blockading the larger ports along Florida’s coasts.
 At Bayport Point, there is a cute little park with access to the gulf via two paved boat ramps.
 It has covered benches where you can sit and watch the birds and boats while enjoying the awesome Florida weather.